microchip-pic-avr-examples/avrdb-opamp-mindi-instrumentation-amplifier/README.md

 # Getting started with Mindi® simulation and AVR®DB microcontrollers
 This guide will get you up and running with simulating the analog OPAMP module in AVR DB family devices using the Mindi simulation tool.
 ## Configuration: Instrumentation Amplifier
-The Instrumentation Amplifier opamp configuration amplifies a voltage across the input with high input impedance and presents it as a single-ended output voltage.
+The Instrumentation Amplifier op amp configuration amplifies a voltage across the input with high input impedance and presents it as a single-ended output voltage.
 The amplification can be configured by setting the feedback dividers.

 ![Instrumentation Amplifier](images/configuration.png)